Kafka_SASL_SCRAM Authentication based

 org.apache.kafka.common.security.scram.ScramLoginModule required

-username="kafka account"
+username="kafka 계정"

-password="kafka password"
+password="kafka 패스워드"

 };

-SCRAM Encryption
+SCRAM encryption

 listeners=SASL_PLAINTEXT://:9092